How to combat seasonal affective disorder (SAD)

 Antidepressants are a type of medication that are used to manage depression symptoms and are also sometimes prescribed to treat severe symptoms of SAD.

-It may also be recommended by your doctor to use a talking therapy, such as CBT alongside using medication to manage SAD.
+It may also be recommended by your doctor to use a talking therapy, such as CBT, alongside using medication.

 They come in different sizes and styles including desk lamps and bedside lamps.

-It is thought that Light Therapy Works by simulating sunlight which encourages the brain to reduce the production of melatonin and increase the production of serotonin to prevent you from feeling sleepy and lift your mood.
+It’s thought that light therapy works by simulating sunlight which encourages the brain to reduce the production of melatonin and increase the production of serotonin to prevent you from feeling sleepy and lift your mood.

-However, there is some evidence to suggest that Light Therapy can be effective especially when used first thing in the morning.
+It’s difficult to prove how effective SAD lamps are, but there is some evidence to suggest that they can work, especially when used first thing in the morning.